 How is The City approaching bike share?

 To run a bike share system successfully over the long term, The City needs to first select a suitable business model.
 An external consultant prepared a report on Bike Share Business Models with recommendations on the best owner and operator of a bike share system, and how it can succeed in Calgary.
-They concluded the business model that requires the least amount of public funding and has the lowest financial risk, is one owned and operated by a private enterprise or non-profit, which is preferred.
+The report concluded the business model that requires the least amount of public funding and has the lowest financial risk, is one owned and operated by a private enterprise or non-profit, which is preferred.
+Council has endorsed this business model but wants to focus first on improving bike infrastructure in the City Centre first.

-To support bike share and all Calgarians who want to bicycle in the Centre City, The City is planning a network of cycle tracks - bike lanes that separate cyclists from moving vehicles and pedestrians with physical barriers.
+To support the future of bike share and all Calgarians who want to bicycle in the Centre City, The City is planning a network of cycle tracks - bike lanes that separate cyclists from moving vehicles, parked vehicles and pedestrians.
 A City Centre cycle track network will provide a safer and more comfortable way of getting around by bicycle and will connect with the City’s Pathway system and other on-street bikeways.

 Frequently asked questions